WestDRI/wgpages/content/pythonhpc.md

 down to 1.487s.

-You can also vectorize in all three dimensions (latitudes, radii and longitudes), resulting in no explicit Python loops in your calculation at all, but requires a little bit of extra work, and the computation time will actually slightly go up -- **any idea why**?
+You can also vectorize in all three dimensions (latitudes, radii and longitudes), resulting in no explicit Python loops in your calculation at all, but this requires a little bit of extra work, and the computation time will actually slightly go up -- **any idea why**?

 In the end, with NumPy's element-wise vectorized operations, we improved our time from 1280s to 1.5s!
 The